Viral videos of Angelina Jolie and Brad Pitt’s daughter

 Both Angelina and Brad are said to fully support their daughter’s passion for music and dance, and they couldn’t be more proud of the great talent Shiloh has shown in this discipline.

-“Angelina is impressed with the ability of Shiloh dance routines memorized.
-She and Brad have that talent”.
+“Angelina is impressed with Shiloh’s ability to memorize dance routines.
+Neither she nor Brad have that talent”.

 You are interested: This is what Angelina Jolie and Brad Pitt think about Shiloh, their transgender daughter